GaijinEntertainment/daScript/modules/dasPEG/readme.rst

 PEG parsers, including the *das-PEG* parser generator, have certain performance characteristics that can impact the efficiency of your parsing tasks.

+- **Importance of Ordering**

-**Importance of Ordering**: Unlike some other parser types that may require conflict resolution, PEG parsers operate in a deterministic way, always trying the first alternative in order.
+  Unlike some other parser types that may require conflict resolution, PEG parsers operate in a deterministic way, always trying the first alternative in order.
 Therefore it is advisable to place alternatives in their expected order of frequency.
 This way, the more common cases will be handled faster.

+- **Linear Time Complexity**

-**Linear Time Complexity**: In general, PEG parsers exhibit super-linear time complexity with respect to the size of the input.
+  In general, PEG parsers exhibit super-linear time complexity with respect to the size of the input.
 Using caching techniques alleviates some of the performance penalties.
 However, this can be affected by the specifics of the grammar.
 For example, excessive use of repetitions ``*`` (zero or more) or ``+`` (one or more) operators in the grammar can lead to super-linear performance because these operators may require the parser to repeatedly attempt the same parsing operation.

-**Memory Use**: Due to the use of caching this type of parsers can consume some additional memory.
+- **Memory Use**: Due to the use of caching this type of parsers can consume some additional memory.

 Benchmarks
 ~~~~~~~~~~